shlinkio/shlink/CONTRIBUTING.md

     For example the `common.local.php.dist` file should be copied as `common.local.php`.

 * Copy the file `docker-compose.override.yml.dist` by also removing the `dist` extension.
-* Start-up the project by running `docker-compose up`.
+* Start-up the project by running `docker compose up`.

     The first time this command is run, it will create several containers that are used during development, so it may take some time.